Treated unfairly at work? Here’s how to show your employer you mean business

 Write down the date and time of the meeting, and who attended.
 There’s no set format for doing this, as long as the notes are clear and legible.

 Another way of keeping track is to send an email after important meetings to confirm what was discussed.
 This lets your employer know that you are writing things down and keeping track.
-You could start the email by saying something like “Just to confirm that we’re on the same page.”
+You could start the email by saying something like “To confirm that we’re on the same page...”

-Keep the notes and any emails/other records organised by date so that you can refer back to them to remember what was previously discussed, and also in case you need to use them as evidence, for example in an Employment Tribunal claim.
+Keep the notes, emails and other records organised by date so that you can refer back to them to remember what was previously discussed, and also in case you need to use them as evidence, for example in an Employment Tribunal claim.

 If you want a settlement, think about what terms you would like.
 For example, how much would you be prepared to settle for, and why?
 For example, does this cover a certain number of months’ lost wages, or a potential award for injury to feelings?
 Do you want any non-financial terms, like an agreed reference, or keeping your company phone?